 Even seemingly equivalent concepts may not prove to be equivalent.
 Certain words are similar in both the source and target languages, but have followed different evolutionary paths over the years and have subsequently acquired different meanings.
 This phenomenon is commonly referred to as "false friends".
 Following, are a few examples:

 The English term typhus and the Danish term tyfus seem to reflect the same concept.
 However, this is not the case.
-The correct translation of the English term tyfus is plettyfus in Danish, while the Danish term tyfus means typhus in English.
+The correct translation of the English term typhus is plettyfus in Danish, while the Danish term tyfus means typhoid fever in English.
 Another example is the English term assertive, which has the meaning <energetic> or <decisive>, while the Spanish term asertivo indicates that something has been confirmed.

 Similar problems arise when one term covers a broader concept in one language than the other.
-This is the case with the English words substance and drug, which are part of a number of terms: Translating substance in substans into Danish would be acceptable in some cases and nonsense in others.
-As for the drug, which is a holonym with a broad semantic coverage in English, there is no similar word or concept in Danish - the solution is to find the meronym in Danish, which can best represent the concept for each individual case. --> this Danish meronym should also be mentioned!

 Question to be considered: Are the translators, reviewers and other team members sufficiently aware of the issue of equivalence, i.e. the importance of applying a concept-based and not a term-based or word-based translation?--> in my opinion, this is NOT always the case!